cloudstake/mdbook_validatortoolbox/src/full-manual/installation/setup-menus.md

+# The Setup Menus
 ---
-## Here's more information about each setup menu along the way!
+Here's more information about each setup menu along the way!
----

-# Setup Menus

 ## Loading Screen